AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   * It cannot contain a dot ``'.'`` unless the entire string is ``"."``

+  * It cannot include a space or a character that is not printable ASCII

 .. index:: Spec_Suffix attribute
 .. index:: Specification_Suffix attribute